mochaprod/react-visibility/README.md

 );
 ```

-For a less-abstract use case, the `<InView>` component provides the most control and flexibility.
+For a less specific use case, the `<InView>` component provides the most control and flexibility.
 It accepts a *function as a child component* and passes an object as the single argument to `props.children()`.
-To track a DOM element, pass the required `ref` value to the `ref` prop of a native DOM element.
+To track a specific DOM element, pass the required `ref` value to the `ref` prop of a native DOM element.

-By default, the `<InView>` component subscribes to events in the `window` object, but you can pass the
+By default, the `<InView>` component subscribes to events in the `window` object, but you can pass a ref of another DOM element as the `activeElement` prop to listen for events there .